 Wai’ale’ale ("rippling waters") volcano has been dormant for millions of years.
 Natural forces have reshaped the mountain – water has eaten away and ridged the hard rock.
 Constant rain and tropical climate have encased the rugged cliffs in emerald blanket of tropical jungle.

 The giant box canyon to the east from the summit often is called "Blue Hole" – it also has been washed out by the abundant rain.

 The height of the steep, nearly vertical walls of this unbelievable monument of nature exceeds 900 m.

 Contrary to many written sources, "Blue Hole" is not a crater of volcano.

 Land of mist

 Nearly all the time the summit of Wai’ale’ale is hidden in cloud – locals say that the summit is visible only some 20 days per year.

 Kaua’i island is located in latitudes where the air blown from the ocean is full with mist.
 Summits of this island are not too low and not too high – thus masses of air are not diverted by the mountains.
 The air is blown up along the steep walls and the moisture remains on the cliffs.
 Especially efficient trap of the mist is "Blue Hole".

 True number and the exact height of falls in “Blue Hole” is not known.
-The number of falls is changing according to weather – when there is rain, there are more falls and when less – less falls.
+The number of falls is changing according to the weather – when there is rain, there are more falls and when less – less falls.
 It is possible that nobody has tried to measure the height of each of these falls – although contemporary technologies like LIDAR could do the work perfectly.
-The height difference between the rim of canyon and the stream below is up to 910 – 920 m.
+The height difference between the rim of the canyon and the stream below is up to 910 – 920 m.
 Thus we can assume that Wai’ale’ale falls may reach heights up to 900 m.
 But note – water does not fall with a single plunge here – waterfalls flow down along very steep cliff with occasional plunges.